ColmPurcell/CI-PP1-WicklowHeatherHoney/README.md

 ### Footer with social media links:

 ![Footer](assets/docs/footer-feature.png)
 The Footer apperars across all pages.
-It features social media icons which highlight when a user hovers over them.
+It features social media icons which highlight when a user hovers over them and links to the relavent social media pages opening in a new tab.
 It is fully responsive on smaller screens.

 ### Main Page Hero Image: